sculptor/sculptor.github.io/documentation/development-environment.md

 After executing a Maven build from the commandline the corresponding projects in Eclipse have to be refreshed manually!
 Thereafter you should not have any red crosses (problems) in Eclipse.
 Sometimes, validation errors in code generation files (.xtend) must be cleaned manually as well.
 This an be done with a "clean build" (using "Project > Clean...") of the corresponding Eclipse project.
 {: .alert .alert-success}

-### Eclipse Maven Launcher

-Import the Maven project `devtools/maven-launcher` into Eclipses workspace as described in the [Installation Guide](installation#maven-launcher) (if you haven't already done that).

-When this Eclipse project is open in the workspace you can run the Maven build from inside Eclipse.
-The corresponding menu items for this are available in Eclipses external tools menu.

 ## Build